GerHobbelt/owemdjee/README.md

 - **vcpkg** [📁](./vcpkg) [🌐](https://github.com/GerHobbelt/vcpkg) -- `Vcpkg` helps you manage C and C++ libraries on Windows, Linux and MacOS.
 - **velocypack** [📁](./velocypack) [🌐](https://github.com/GerHobbelt/velocypack) -- a fast and compact format for serialization and storage.
 These days, JSON (JavaScript Object Notation, see ECMA-404) is used in many cases where data has to be exchanged.
 Lots of protocols between different services use it, databases store JSON (document stores naturally, but others increasingly as well).
 It is popular, because it is simple, human-readable, and yet surprisingly versatile, despite its limitations.
 At the same time there is a plethora of alternatives ranging from XML over Universal Binary JSON, MongoDB's BSON, MessagePack, BJSON (binary JSON), Apache Thrift till Google's protocol buffers and ArangoDB's shaped JSON.
 When looking into this, we were surprised to find that none of these formats manages to combine compactness, platform independence, fast access to sub-objects and rapid conversion from and to JSON.
 - **Verify** [📁](./Verify) [🌐](https://github.com/GerHobbelt/Verify) -- a snapshot tool that simplifies the assertion of complex data models and documents.
 Verify is called on the test result during the assertion phase.
 It serializes that result and stores it in a file that matches the test name.
 On the next test execution, the result is again serialized and compared to the existing file.
 The test will fail if the two snapshots do not match: either the change is unexpected, or the reference snapshot needs to be updated to the new result.
+- **vigra** [📁](./vigra) [🌐](https://github.com/GerHobbelt/vigra) -- VIGRA Computer Vision Library is a computer vision library that puts its main emphasis on flexible algorithms, because algorithms represent the principal know-how of this field.
+The library was consequently built using generic programming as introduced by Stepanov and Musser and exemplified in the C++ Standard Template Library.
+By writing a few adapters (image iterators and accessors) you can use VIGRA's algorithms on top of your data structures, within your environment.
 - **visible-url-detector** [📁](./visible-url-detector) [🌐](https://github.com/GerHobbelt/visible-url-detector) -- console app for listing active tab from browsers (Windows)
+- **VisualizationLibrary** [📁](./VisualizationLibrary) [🌐](https://github.com/GerHobbelt/VisualizationLibrary) -- a C++ middleware for high-performance 2D and 3D graphics applications based on the industry standard OpenGL 1.x-4.x, designed to develop portable applications for the Windows, Linux and Mac OS X operating systems.
 - **VisualScriptEngine** [📁](./VisualScriptEngine) [🌐](https://github.com/GerHobbelt/VisualScriptEngine) -- A visual scripting engine designed for embedding.
 The engine is written in modern C++ and compiles on several platforms with no external dependencies.
 - **vivid** [📁](./vivid) [🌐](https://github.com/GerHobbelt/vivid) -- vivid 🌈 is a simple-to-use C++ color library.
 - **vizzu** [📁](./vizzu) [🌐](https://github.com/GerHobbelt/vizzu-lib) -- Vizzu is a Javascript/C++ library for animated data visualizations and data stories, utilizing a generic dataviz engine that generates many types of charts and seamlessly animates between them.
 It can be used to create static charts but more importantly, it is designed for building animated data stories and interactive explorers as Vizzu enables showing different perspectives of the data that the viewers can easily follow due to the animation.